-Nikon D2H versus Nikon D850
+Nikon D2H vs D850

-The Nikon D2H and the Nikon D850 are two professional cameras that were officially introduced, respectively, in July 2003 and July 2017.
+The Nikon D2H and the Nikon D850 are two professional cameras that were revealed to the public, respectively, in July 2003 and July 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D2H) and a full frame (D850) sensor.
-The D2H has a resolution of 4 megapixel, whereas the D850 provides 45.4 MP.
+The D2H has a resolution of 4 megapixels, whereas the D850 provides 45.4 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D850 is notably smaller (24 percent) than the Nikon D2H.
 Moreover, the D850 is markedly lighter (6 percent) than the D2H.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.